tomrossmann/Backload/README.md

 ## Backload
-**Backload** is a professional, full featured server side file handler for ASP.NET MVC 4, MVC 5, Web API, standard ASP.NET Web Forms or even plain HTML pages (with a Generic Handler, see [demo package 2.0](https://github.com/blackcity/Backload/releases/download/v.2.0.0.0/Backload.Standard.2.0.Full.zip)).
+**Backload** is a professional, full featured server side file handler for ASP.NET MVC 4, MVC 5, Web API, standard ASP.NET Web Forms or even plain HTML pages.
 It has been developed as part of a commercial product for the aero craft industry.
-While Backload out of the box handles the client side [jQuery File Upload Plugin](https://github.com/blueimp/jQuery-File-Upload) from blueimp, [PlUpload](https://github.com/moxiecode/plupload) from Moxiecode and [Fine Uploader](http://fineuploader.com/) from Widen Enterprises, it can be easily customized to work with any client side plugin (see [Example 09](https://github.com/blackcity/Backload/wiki/Example-10) or [Example 10](https://github.com/blackcity/Backload/wiki/Example-10)).
-Current release is [2.0.0.5](http://www.nuget.org/packages/Backload/).
+While Backload out of the box handles the client side [jQuery File Upload Plugin](https://github.com/blueimp/jQuery-File-Upload) from blueimp, [PlUpload](https://github.com/moxiecode/plupload) from Moxiecode and [Fine Uploader](http://fineuploader.com/) from Widen Enterprises, it can be easily customized to work with any client side plugin.

 <br />
 ## 3 DAYS ONLY: Get Pro Edition for free